theshobhitsingh/data_structures_and_algorithms/README.md

 The primary objectives of this repository are:

 1. **Learning and Understanding**: To deepen my understanding of data structures and algorithms through practical implementation and problem-solving.
-2. **Sharing Knowledge**: To share the knowledge I gain with others who are learning DSA, providing clear explanations and well-documented code.
+2. **Sharing Knowledge**: To share the knowledge I gain with others learning DSA, providing clear explanations and well-documented code.
 3. **Building a Portfolio**: To create a portfolio of my work in DSA that can be showcased to potential employers or collaborators.

 ## Author